ahmed-goda/PinPoint-2/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

-Code Test is a group of hand tailored modules designed Magento 2 CMS "The best e-commerce CMS all over the globe", that could be developed easily in simple level.
+Code Test is a group of hand tailored modules designed for Magento 2 CMS "The best e-commerce CMS all over the globe", that could be developed easily in a simple level.

   - [Requirements][RL1]
   - [Installation][IL1]